Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Viewshed (GeoElement)/README.md

 4. Add the viewshed to an `AGSAnalysisOverlay` and add the overlay to the scene.
 5. Configure the SceneView `AGSCameraController` to orbit the vehicle.

-## Offline data

-[Model Marker Symbol Data](https://www.arcgis.com/home/item.html?id=07d62a792ab6496d9b772a24efea45d0) will be downloaded by the sample viewer automatically.

-## About the data

-This sample shows a [Johannesburg, South Africa Scene](https://www.arcgis.com/home/item.html?id=eb4dab9e61b24fe2919a0e6f7905321e) from ArcGIS Online.
-The sample uses a [Tank model scene symbol](https://www.arcgis.com/home/item.html?id=07d62a792ab6496d9b772a24efea45d0) hosted as an item on ArcGIS Online.

 ## Relevant API

 * AGSAnalysisOverlay